 A record of qualifications detailing the date the initial qualification was received and the dates of re-certification is to be maintained in the front of the unit adventurous training leader log book.

 A unit adventurous training leader's qualification is to be reviewed and re-certified by a certifying officer within the three years following initial qualification and not more than every three years after that.

-If authorised by a certifying officer, an extension of the review period may be granted for a period not exceeding:
+If authorised by a certifying officer, an extension of the review period may be granted for a period not exceeding the following.

-a further twelve months for backcountry skiing and alpine survival qualifications, or
+A further twelve months for backcountry skiing and alpine survival qualifications.

 Application to Reservists: Yes, in certain circumstances approved by the Tribunal.